Douglas Arthur Teed: Painter

 Later that year he opened a studio in Rome.
 This would serve as the home base for his five-year study in Europe.
 Teed found "a land in which art had a tradition of hundreds of years of immense imaginative achievements, a lovely and dramatically varied countryside, great paintings of the past to inspire him, the accumulated magic and splendor of the past."
 The popular trends in European art at that time are mirrored in his paintings.

 Teed returned to his New York studio in 1895.
 He earned his living by paintings portraits and landscapes.
 Most of his work was sold to private collectors; often painting in trade of other services.
 During World War I, the bulk of Teed's income was supported by painting the portraits of such men as Senator O'Gorman of New York, Governor Whitman of New York, Judge Williams R. Day of the United States Supreme Court, and steel mogul Andrew Carnegie.
 Although highly praised at the time, portraits held little interest for Teed; when interviewed in 1925, he stated being "...off portraits for life."

 Through the years, his works adorned the walls of the Scranton Club, the Arlington Hotel, the Art Hall of the Koreshan Unity, the Arnot Art Museum, the 1911 International Exhibition in Rome, the Annual Exhibitions of Paintings by American Artists at the Detroit Institute of the Arts, the San Diego Fine Arts Gallery, the Oriental Theatre in Detroit, the Binghamton Public Library, and found a healthy market within the homes of the nouveau-riche Detroit industrialists.
 He's exhibited in Italy, Munich, London, Boston, Philadelphia, and the Royal Academy of Canada.
 Three canvases were purchased to decorate the reception chamber of the executive mansion in Albany during the governorship of Charles S. Whitman.
 Three others were purchased for the state armory.

 The first major retrospective of Islamic art had taken place in 1893 at the Palais de l'Industrie, while Teed was touring Europe.
 This was the first popular exposure of Islamic art to a newly industrialized Western world.
 Teed's oriental paintings dating prior to 1908 are likely to be studies of the works of popular European Orientalists such as Jean-Léon Gérôme, whose colorful and romantic portraits of the Eastern world fascinated him.
-In pursuit of first hand inspiration, Douglas Teed left to the Middle East in 1907.
+In pursuit of first hand inspiration, Douglas Teed left for the Middle East in 1907.